 Bearded Dragon Shedding Process

 You may be wondering what’s happening if you see your Bearded Dragon one day looking a dull grayish/white.
 He may be cranky, listless, or not eating.
 Don’t worry, it’s the bearded dragon shedding process taking place.
-It’s also known as ‘moulting’ and all reptiles go through it.
+It’s also known as ‘molting’ and all reptiles go through it.

-We might be cranky too, if our skin was sloughing off.
+We might be cranky too if our skin was sloughing off.
 It’s not a vanity thing, but I imagine it might be itchy?
 I don’t know.
 My dragon, Shirley, won’t share her experience with me in so many words, but she does seem to go through something less-than-pleasant during her shedding days.